 - 1. The exhaust vent system must not, under any circumstances, be run downhill then run uphill thus forming a valley.
-It may leave a space to accumulate condensation and block vent pipe. - Horizontal runs require a minimum 1/8" rise per 5' and a support every 4' or according to venting manufacturer's instructions.
+It may leave a space to accumulate condensation and block vent pipe. - Horizontal runs require a minimum 1/8" rise per 5' and a support according to venting manufacturer's instructions such as IPEX (www.ipexna.com/ resources/technical-library).
 Ensure there is enough height between heater and termination to raise vent pipe runs the required distance. - 3.
-Vertical runs require a support every 5' that must provide proper support to prevent stress on the pipes or according to venting manufacturer's instructions.
+Vertical runs must provide proper support to prevent stress on the pipes according to venting manufacturer's instructions.